HichameMoriceau/OpenMTurk/README.md

 ## License

-This project was built under an MIT License.
+Copyright (c) 2017 Hichame Moriceau, the content of this repository is bound by an MIT License.